ajclarkin/AdventofCode2019/day14/README.md

 The big difficulty was in managing the remainders.
 In part1_failed.py I didn't use levels - I did efficient, then ineffecient expansions.
 I saved the base units (level 1) for last.
 It worked for all the examples but not the actual input.
 I tried forgetting about remainders but that didn't help.
 Eventually I thought of using levels to try to minimise the remainders generated and that worked.

+## Part 2 ##
+Use a binary search - repeatedly halving the search space until find the result.
+Each iteration we try a value of fuel and see how many ore are required.
+Keep iterating until the highest value of fuel is found that required <= 1 trillion (1e12) ore.